wangqy1216/wangqy1216/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studying Computer Science at Texas A&M University33.
+- 🎓 &nbsp; Studying Computer Science at Texas A&M University.
 - 💼 &nbsp; Worked as a Software Engineer at Arbin Instruments.
 - 🌱 &nbsp; Learning more about Full-stack Development, Machine Learning and Deep Learning.
 - ✍️ &nbsp; Pursuing Entry-level Software Engineer and Machine Learning Engineer Position.